defi-wonderland/prophet-core/docs/src/content/extensions/accounting.md

 ## 4. Gotchas

-- Token Approval: Before depositing ERC20 tokens (other than ETH), users must first approve the Accounting Extension to transfer the tokens on their behalf.
+- Before depositing ERC20 tokens, users must first approve the Accounting Extension to transfer the tokens on their behalf.

-- Bonding Requirement: Users can only withdraw tokens that are not currently bonded.
-If a user has bonded tokens for a request, those tokens are locked until they are released by a allowed module.
+-  Users can only withdraw tokens that are not currently bonded.
+If a user has bonded tokens for a request, those tokens are locked until they are released by an allowed module.
 Attempting to withdraw bonded tokens will result in an error.
 Attempting to slash or pay out tokens that are not locked will also result in a transaction being reverted.

-- ETH Deposits: When depositing ETH, the contract automatically wraps it into WETH.
-Users should be aware of this, as it means that when they withdraw, they will receive WETH, not ETH.
-They will need to unwrap the WETH to get back ETH.

-## 5. Failure Modes

-- Deposit of Unsupported Tokens: The contract supports any ERC20 token, including wrapped Ether (WETH).
+- The contract supports any ERC20 token, including wrapped Ether (WETH).
 However, if a user tries to deposit a non-ERC20 token or a token that the contract otherwise doesn't support, the transaction will fail.